About Me

 The east-west divide on the sunny side of the Thames is just as strong as the rivalries that can flare up between the benighted denizens of the W, NW, N and E zones.

 And although there is no simple "S" postcode, there certainly is a central south London zone that has no interest in knowing what goers on either side of it.
-Central South London stretches from London Bridge to Vauxhall Bridge, and takes in Borough, Bermondsey, the Elephant, Kennington, Vauxhalll and Stockwell, the zone tapering out in final southern glory at Brixton Hill.
+Central South London stretches from London Bridge to Vauxhall Bridge, and takes in Borough, Bermondsey, the Elephant, Kennington, Vauxhall and Stockwell, the zone tapering out in final southern glory at Brixton Hill.

 Although Brixtons's codes are SW, it is just as much south London heartland as Lambeth Walk and Bermondsey Street.